'Dark' Season 3: That Totally Insane Ending, Explained

-(This article will be full of spoilers for the third and final season of Netflix’s “Dark”)
+(This article is very, very full of spoilers for the third and final season of Netflix’s “Dark”)

-It’s been a painful way for “Dark” season 3 on Netflix, but it’s finally here now.
-And, well, it can be kind of a tough nut to crack.
-But that’s a big part of the fun of “Dark” — this show has always been a puzzle.
+“Dark” on Netflix has always been a puzzle of a viewing experience.
+There’s just always so much going on and so much information to absorb, but that’s the nature of such an intricate time travel story.
+But season 3, which wraps up the series for good, takes it to another level.

 Of course, before we get into the nuts and bolts of season 3, it’s important to understand that there is really no way to conclude a story like this in a way that would be satisfying in a normal way.
 The reason for this is because “Dark” is full of bootstrap paradoxes.
 That’s the term that describes, to cite one example from the show, how Charlotte could be her own grandmother.